rokobo/Productivity-autotracker/README.md

 + **Analytics pages**:
   + `Goals page` - Contains heatmaps that track progress on a number of goals defined by the user.
+  + `Trends page` - Contains bar graphs for work and personal activity in three different time ranges.
+  + `All events page` - Contains all recorded events separated into categories and sorted by time.
+Can help see what you spend most time on and serves to see if there are any neutral events that should be categorized.

 + **Customization pages**:
   + `Configuration page` - Offers ways to modify the contents of `config.yaml`.